groovyxw/Cloud-Computing/README.md

 Project 1 - Pi Calculation in GCP Hadoop MapReduce

-Project 2 - PageRank in GCP Spark
+Project 2 - PageRank in GCP Spark (Using both Python and Scala)